qberry-io/qberryduino-gateway-one/README.md

-# Qberyduino One v.1
+# Qberryduino One v.1

-"Qberyduino One" is an open source IOT Gateway developed for bringing telemetry-kind data to TCP Socket server over GPRS.
+"Qberryduino One" is an open source IOT Gateway developed for bringing telemetry-kind data to TCP Socket server over GPRS.

 It can be used as a gateway (Home Automation projects for example) as well as stand-alone Vehicle / Asset Tracker.